 Rabbits like company, need a large area to exercise in, a varied diet and often don’t like being picked up and cuddled.

 They can make fantastic pets for older children and adults alike with many owners now keeping rabbits in the house as they can be easily trained to use a litter tray.

 A word of warning if you decide to have your rabbit inside - watch your electric cables as it is not uncommon for house rabbits to have a good old munch!

-In 1995 there were 61 breeds and 531 varieties of rabbit recognised in the UK varying from the smallest, the Netherland Dwarf Rabbit, to the largest, the British Giant, and possibly the furriest, the Angora.
+In 1995 there were 61 breeds and 531 varieties of rabbit recognised in the UK varying from the smallest, the Netherland Dwarf Rabbit, to the largest, the British Giant, and possibly the furriest,

 The commonest breeds we see at the Blake Veterinary Group are the Dwarf, French and mini Lop, Lionhead, Rex and English.